benschwarz/smoke/README.markdown

 ## How or what to contribute

 * Test everything you do
-* Add a source
+* Add a source (I was thinking a source that took simply took a url and parsed whatever it got)
-* Add a way of transforming the output (filters: accept, deny. etc)
 * Add a way to output (XML, anyone?)
 * Examples of queries you'd like to be able to do